 - June 2018: the action plan for the withdrawal of glyphosate in France was implemented.

-- January 2019: France banned the use and storage of plant protection products for non-professional use (implementation of the Labbé Act), with the exception of biocontrol products, low-risk products or products authorised in organic production.
+- August 2020: withdrawal from the market of glyphosate products intended for amateurs, as part of France's ban on the use and storage of all plant protection products for non-professional purposes (implementation of the 2017 Labbé Act), with the exception of biocontrol products, low-risk products or products authorised in organic production.

-- October 2020: publication of the comparative assessment of non-chemical alternatives to glyphosate and integration of the results into the products' conditions of use.
-The use of glyphosate is prohibited in situations where it can be substituted by a non-chemical solution.
+- October 2020: publication of the comparative assessment of non-chemical alternatives to glyphosate and changes to the conditions of use of products as part of the assessments of their marketing authorisation applications.
+The use of glyphosate was banned in situations where it can be substituted by a non-chemical solution.

 ANSES's work on glyphosate